izakdvlpr/izakdvlpr/README.md

 ## `$ whoami`

 Isaque, 19, but you can call me [Izak](https://github.com/izakdvlpr).
 I was interested in the software development area at the age of 15 with the Javascript language, over time I fell in love with the language.
-Today I develop with Node Js, React Js, and React Native.
+Today I develop with Node.js, React.js and React Native.

 ## `$ cd ~/repos`